 The Final Verdict on Speed Reading

-Speed reading isn’t bad for studying—but it’s not a magic bullet either.
+Speed reading isn’t bad for studying, but it’s not a magic bullet, either.
 Used correctly, it’s a great way to get your bearings before diving deeper.
 Think of it as scouting the terrain before charging into battle.
-But if you rely on it alone?
+But what if you rely on it alone?
 You’re likely to crash and burn come test day.

 References